Olusegun Agagu: Career

 He was elected as a Deputy Governor of Ondo State, Nigeria from January 1992 to November 1993 during the Nigerian Third Republic, on the Social Democratic Party (SDP) platform.
 As the Deputy Governor in Ondo State, the combination of his knowledge as a Geologist, resourcefulness and his untiring efforts led to the State becoming an oil-producing state, a feat that massively expanded the economic base of the State.
 He was forced to leave office when the military regime of general Sani Abacha took power.

-Agagu was appointed by President Olusegun Obasanjo as his first Minister of Aviation in May 1999 and then as Minister for Power and Steel 2000 and 2002.
+Agagu was appointed by President Olusegun Obasanjo as his first Federal Minister of Aviation in May 1999 and then as Minister for Power and Steel 2000 and 2002.

 Once, while on a foreign trip, the people of Ondo received false reports of his death.

 On 29 June 2006 President Olusegun Obasanjo commended him for the work he had done leading Ondo State, saying "You have taken time to plan.
 We have also seen that the execution of the plan is now showing results."

 In September 2008 a Senate Ad-Hoc Committee investigating the Transportation Sector summoned Agagu and others as part of its probe of the entire transportation sector, to answer questions about his tenure as Minister of Aviation.

 Death

-Agagu slumped and died on 13 September 2013 in Lagos State.
+Agagu died during a meeting at his residence on 13 September 2013 in Lagos State.

 On 3 October 2013, a day before his burial, Associated Aviation Flight 361, carrying his corpse together with 13 passengers and 7 crew members, crashed on takeoff from Murtala Muhammed International Airport.